EvaZ7/webtypography/README.md

 - _Analysing the movie_ Colors, themes and feelings
 - _Translating sound_ How to make sounds visual
 - _Tygography_ Choices and more
-- _Bringing it all together_ How and why
+- _Bringing it all together_ Exclusive design principles and end result
 - _Author_ This project is made by...
 - _Sources_ APA list with used sources